Spoilage & Safety

 Here is a pretty pink kahm yeast from a red-beet ferment!

-Here are some things to consider to prevent spoilage:
+Things to consider to prevent spoilage

-Vegetable Submersion- It is important to check regularly, particularly during the first few days as beneficial bacteria are proliferating and creating an acidic environment.
+• Vegetable Submersion - It is important to check regularly, particularly during the first few days as beneficial bacteria are proliferating and creating an acidic environment.

 Sometimes vegetables will swell and rise out of the brine, if this happens press vegetables back under and add more brine as needed.